DjangoGirlsSeoul/Apply/2017-organizers.md

 * Event Collaboration with other tech communities

 ## Django Girls Seoul Organizers
 This is non-paid, fully volunteering working 3-4 hours a week (this may change in the future).
-New organizer team will serve for one-year 2017.
+New organizer team will serve for 2017.

 *You should probably work :*
 * Work closely with Django Girls Foundation, Django Girls Supporters, Company Sponsors, other tech Communities.